ingo/ingo.github.io/_recipes/hinze_s_woodfired_67_pizza_part_ii.md

 title: Hinze's Woodfired 67% Pizza
 ---

-This recipe explores the difference between 48h and 24h dough fermentation.
 This pizza recipe is a fantastic exploration of dough fermentation.
 The Caputo Pizzeria flour is left to ferment for either 24 or 48 hours, creating a unique flavor and texture.
 The oven is fired with dry beechwood, adding a smoky touch to the pizza.
 This recipe yields 10 240g pizza balls, perfect for a gathering or a pizza party!

 ### Ingredients